What is the weight of a tyre? Why tyre Weight Matters More Than You Think

 4. Less Impact Resistance

-Chances for damage increases on rough roads.
+The chances for damage increase on rough roads.

-Everything is designed very carefully and systematically.
+Everything is designed carefully and systematically.

 1. Vehicle Weight